 A five-track digital EP, ‘Parting Marrows’, was released in October 2008, and is more immediate than previous records - fuelled by shorter, summer-tinged compositions that are timeless, earnest and full of hope.
 For ‘Parting Marrows’ the band incorporates a reduced line-up comprised of Joshua Bertram (guitar, bowed banjo, sounds/samples, sax, harmonium, synth, vocals), John Michael Foss (drums/percussion, piano) and Joe Akers (guest vocals on 2 tracks).

-New LP, ‘Sacred Psalms’, was released on the 11th of May in the UK (5th of May in the US), and is a gorgeous, mature, hope-catalysing record that sees the band’s combined influences simultaneously increase tenfold and be transcended by their ingenuity and intent.
+A new LP, ‘Sacred Psalms’, was released on the 11th of May in the UK (5th of May in the US), and is a gorgeous, mature, hope-catalysing record that sees the band’s combined influences simultaneously increase tenfold and be transcended by their ingenuity and intent.
 Featuring then core members Josh Bertram (vocals, guitar, saxophone, piano, banjo, organ, synth, drums /percussion, programming/samples/noise) and Chaz Knapp (vocals, guitar, banjo), the band’s creative process was a mixture of working individually in isolation, sending material and ideas back and forth across the internet, and occasionally coming together to rehearse, record and tour.
 They completed a UK and European tour in October 2009, toured with Frightened Rabbit and Maps & Atlases in the US in April 2010 and are currently working on new material for a forthcoming full-length.